Connect with others who understand.

 Overview

-Fortamet is a Biguanide.
-Fortamet is believed to work by decreasing the amount of glucose produced by the liver and making the muscle tissue more sensitive to insulin.
+Fortamet was believed to work by decreasing the amount of glucose produced by the liver and making the muscle tissue more sensitive to insulin.

-Prescribing information states that Fortamet is generally taken once daily with the last meal of the day.
+Prescribing information stated that Fortamet was generally taken once daily with the last meal of the day.
+Fortamet came in tablet form.

 Side effects

-The FDA-approved label for Fortamet lists common side effects including diarrhea, nausea, gas, stomach pain, and upset stomach.
+The FDA-approved label for Fortamet listed common side effects including diarrhea, nausea, gas, stomach pain, and upset stomach.

-Rare but serious side effects listed for Fortamet include lactic acidosis (when the tissues and blood become too acidic) and systemic allergic reaction.
+Rare but serious side effects listed for Fortamet included lactic acidosis (when the tissues and blood become too acidic) and systemic allergic reaction.